ClintonMk/NinjaKlixs/README.md

 - 📫 How to reach me **klixsamour60@gmail.com**

-- ⚡ Fun fact **I'm passionate about safeguarding digital worlds and leveraging data science to create innovative security solutions—bringing a Kenyan perspective to global cybersecurity challenges!**
+- ⚡ Fun fact **I'm passionate about safeguarding digital worlds and leveraging data science to create innovative security solutions—bringing a Kenyan perspective to global cybersecurity challenges!
+Guys gave me a call sign as NinjaKlixs**

 <h3 align="left">Connect with me:</h3>
 <p align="left">